toUpperCase78/formula1-datasets/README.md

 **Lights out and away we go for 2022 Season!** Thus, the corresponding dataset that holds the race results will constantly get updated this year.

-Plus, for the first time, **qualifying results** will be available.
-Don't hesitate to check that out.
+Plus, for the first time, **qualifying results of this season** will be available.
+Don't hesitate to check that out!